adelhpour/SBNE/README.md

 * Add the directory of the built Python library (`<root directory>/install/lib/pyhton[version]/site-packages/libsbne`)  to your `PYTHONPATH`.

-By doing so, you are able to import the _libsbne package and make use of API functions in your script.
+And then you are able to `import _libsbne` and make use of API functions in your script.

 ### Use SBNE-GUI (Graphical Interface)
 To use the graphical interface, you need to: